Allison Institute Events

 Rodrigo Romero, Ph.D.

 Romero is a postdoctoral fellow at Memorial Sloan Kettering Cancer Center in the Sawyers Laboratory, part of the Human Oncology and Pathogenesis Program.
 He earned his Ph.D. in biology from the Massachusetts Institute of Technology (MIT) (2013¨C2019) under the mentorship of Tyler Jacks, focusing on the genetic drivers of lung adenocarcinoma and immune interactions.
 Romero¡¯s groundbreaking work includes developing transplantable organoid models of prostate cancer, showcasing his dedication to advancing cancer research and therapy.
+Romero will join the James P. Allison Institute as an assistant member and the Department of Genetics at MD Anderson as an assistant professor in January of 2026.

 Benjamin R. Schrank, M.D., Ph.D.